Last updated: December 14, 2016

 Step 2: Type 192.168.1.1 into the address bar at the top of the window, then press Enter on your keyboard.

 Step 3: Type the current username and password into their respective fields, then click the Log In button.
 This exact screen will look a little different depending upon which browser you are using.
 For example, I am using Google Chrome in this image.
+Note that this information is not the same as your Wi-Fi password.
+There is a separate password for the router.

 Step 4: Click the grayed-out Advanced tab at the top of the window.